Prince Harry, Duke of Sussex: Sport

-Harry enjoys playing many sports, including competitive polo, skiing, and motocross.
+Harry has enjoyed playing sports, such as competitive polo, skiing, and motocross.
 Like his brother and father, he has participated in polo matches to raise money for charitable causes.
 Harry is also a keen Rugby football fan and supported England's bid to host rugby union's 2015 Rugby World Cup, and presented the trophy at rugby league's 2019 Challenge Cup finals.
-In 2004, Harry trained as a Rugby Development Officer for the Rugby Football Union and coached students in schools to encourage them to learn the sport.
+In 2004 Harry trained as a Rugby Development Officer for the Rugby Football Union and coached students in schools to encourage them to learn the sport.
 He, along with former rugby player Brian Moore, both argued that in response to Black Lives Matter, the song "Swing Low, Sweet Chariot" should no longer be sung in rugby context.
 Between December 2016 and February 2021, he was patron of both the Rugby Football Union (RFU) and Rugby Football League (RFL), Rugby League's governing body in England.
 He had served as the RFU's vice-royal patron since 2010, supporting the Queen as patron.

-In 2012, Harry launched Coach Core alongside his brother and sister-in-law, the Duke and Duchess of Cambridge.
+In 2012 Harry launched Coach Core alongside his brother and sister-in-law, the Duke and Duchess of Cambridge.
 The program was set up following the 2012 Olympics and provides apprenticeship opportunities for people who desire to pursue a career as a professional coach.
 In January 2017, Harry visited the Running Charity and its partner Depaul UK to highlight the role of sport in helping homeless and vulnerable people.
 In June 2019, the Duke was present at the launch of Made by Sport, a charity coalition set to raise money to boost sport in disadvantaged communities.
 In his statement, he lent his support to the charity by arguing that its role in bringing sport into the life of disadvantaged people would save "hundreds of millions of pounds" towards treating the issues among young people.